SherylHohman/ReactND-C3-Project2-Readable/README.md

-# Readable API Server
+# Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is the final assessment project for Udacity's React-Redux course, as part of the React NanoDegree.

+Readable is  a content and comment web app.

+Users can:
+- post content to predefined categories,
+- comment on their posts and other users' posts, and
+- vote on posts and comments.
+- edit and delete their own posts and comments.

+UI includes the ability to:
+- sort by data, and author
+- filter posts by category

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes the code for the backend API Server that interacts with the front-end portion of the app.

-## Start Developing
+## Getting Started

-To get started developing right away:
+To run Readable:

-* Install and start the API server
+* In a terminal window, install and start the API server:
     - `cd api-server`
     - `npm install` or `yarn install` or just `yarn`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, install the Readable App, and start the front-end server:
-    - `create-react-app frontend`
     - `cd frontend`
+    - `npm install` or `yarn install` or just `yarn`
     - `npm start` or `yarn start`

+After the first time, repeat the steps above to start both servers
+(ie do not run the commands `npm install` or `yarn install` or `yarn`)

 ## API Server